• Skip to main content

 Peat free and pesticide free.

-Balm, Lemon perennial herbaceous plant in the mint family Lamiaceae and native to south-central Europe1 litre - £5no
+Balm, Lemon perennial herbaceous plant in the mint family Lamiaceae and native to south-central Europe

 Bergamot